ringcentral/engage-digital-messaging-ios/README.md

 Required Permissions
 --------------------

-To access all the features of the Dimelo SDK, some permissions have to be defined inside your project info.plist:
+To access all the features of the Engage Digital Messaging SDK, some permissions have to be defined inside your project info.plist:

 |XCode Key|Raw Info.plist Key|Used for|
 |---------|------------------|--------|